Caio202Cesar/Caio202Cesar/README.md

 - However, I'm facing several issues and need help from the modding community.
 - 📫 caiodnobre@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like plants and nature.
+- ⚡ Fun fact: I like elephant seals.

 <!---
 Caio202Cesar/Caio202Cesar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.